NecipAkgz/fhevm-example-factory/README.md

 ## 📦 NPM Package Commands

 > **ℹ️ Note:** The `create-fhevm-example` package (`packages/create-fhevm-example/`) is completely independent from the main project.
 It can be safely removed without affecting the main project's functionality.
-The package is published to NPM and can be used standalone without cloning this repository.

 Published as `create-fhevm-example` on NPM, this package allows you to create FHEVM projects **without cloning this repository**.
-Perfect for quick starts and CI/CD pipelines.

 **Advantages:**
 - 🚀 **No Repository Clone** - Install and run directly via `npx`